ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ### Elastic wave options

-The `elastic` wave type invokes a vector displacement solver based on velocity–stress updates.
-A Ricker source is injected each step at the domain centre.
-The module also exposes `simulate_elastic_potentials` for a potential formulation and `solve_incremental_elastic` for solving a static incremental elastic step with a conjugate–gradient solver.
+The `elastic` wave type invokes a vector displacement solver based on velocity–stress updates with a Ricker source injected each step at the domain centre.
+The alternative `elastic_potentials` type runs a coupled potential formulation producing P– and S–wave displacements.
+The module also exposes `solve_incremental_elastic` for solving a static incremental step with a conjugate–gradient solver.
+Scalar wave modes use the same Ricker time function at the centre by default.

 ## Output Files